pkuzan/aws-basics/lab/aws-basics.md

 ### Setup Application for Code Deploy
 Your application needs to be enhanced in order for it to be deployable with Code Deploy.

-Create the following directories inside of your application.
+Create the following directories inside of your application - src/main will already exist.
 * src/main/code-deploy
 * src/main/code-depoly/scripts
 * src/main/code-depoly/appspec